-Paranormal Investigations in the Old County Jail and 1890 Courthouse
+Old County Jail and 1890 Courthouse – Locations for Various Types of Research

-The Old County Jail in Clay County, Florida has proven itself to be a hotbed of paranormal activity and a go-to destination for ghost hunters.
+The Old County Jail in Clay County, Florida and the historic courthouse nearby are full of history and are fantastic locations to visit and to conduct research.
+Over the decades the Old Jail housed infamous criminals and the Old Courthouse was the site of numerous noteworthy trials.
+Some cases, when studied, are signs of the times.
+Additionally, some believe these locations are also hotbeds of paranormal activity so they have become go-to destinations for ghost hunters.
 Built in 1894, the old jail was in service until 1972.
 Six documented executions by hanging occurred on the front steps.
 Electronic voice phenomena (EVP), unexplained video and photographic anomalies have all been recorded.
 You are welcome to walk through the jail during the regular Archives business hours, Monday through Thursday 9 a.m. to 2 p.m.
-Paranormal investigations can be scheduled by calling the Archivist, Vishi Garig at 904-371-0027.
+Paranormal investigations can be scheduled at the discretion of the County Archivist, Vishi Garig at 904-371-0027.
+Groups, if requested tour is approved, may be required to provide proof of liability insurance coverage.

 Ghosts in the Old County Jail?